-Appearance of the treated area immediately after treatment varies.
+The appearance of the treated area immediately after treatment varies.
 Side effects, if any, are minor.
-They may include inflammation around the hair follicles, which is, in fact, a desired result and indicates that the follicle has responded to treatment.
+They may include inflammation around the hair follicles, which is, in fact, the desired result and indicates that the follicle has responded to treatment.
 Most people return to normal activity right away.

 Preparation for laser hair removal: